amirsalehag/linux/COMMANDS/common-commands.md

 ---
 # *watch command*
-* use `watch` command before any command to update that command each 2s.
+* Use `watch` command before any command to update that command each 2s.

 ---
 # *setfacl command*